Check your connection string

-Prisma fails to establish a secure TLS/SSL connection to your database, typically due to misconfigured connection string parameters, certificate validation issues, or incompatible SSL settings between your client and database server.
+Prisma fails to open a secure TLS/SSL connection to your database, usually from misconfigured connection-string SSL parameters, certificate validation failures, or incompatible SSL settings.

 The P1011 error occurs when Prisma cannot successfully establish a TLS (Transport Layer Security) connection to your database.
 This is Prisma's way of indicating that the SSL/TLS handshake failed during the connection attempt.
 This error commonly appears when there's a mismatch between the TLS settings specified in your connection string and what the database server expects or supports.
 It can also occur when certificate validation fails, such as when using self-signed certificates without proper configuration, or when the database requires specific TLS versions or cipher suites that aren't compatible with your Prisma setup.
-For SQL Server databases, the error often relates to the `trustServerCertificate` and `encrypt` parameters.
+The exact parameters involved depend on your database provider.
+For SQL Server, the error often relates to the `trustServerCertificate` and `encrypt` parameters.
 For PostgreSQL, it typically involves `sslmode` settings and certificate path configurations.
-The specific underlying cause varies by database provider and your security requirements.
+For MySQL, Prisma uses `sslaccept`, `sslcert`, `sslca`, and `sslidentity`.
+The specific underlying cause varies by provider and your security requirements.

 First, examine your DATABASE_URL in your .env file or environment variables: